Angie-commits/NOTES/README.md

 *Rules:*
 - Must be in 3NF
-- For each functional dependency (X â Y), X should be a super key
+- For each functional dependency (X - Y), X should be a super key
 - A 3NF table that does not have multiple overlapping candidate keys is in BCNF

 *When to use BCNF:*